danieljonesdmj/CV/README.md

 I gained skills during my degree which I have found useful for my transition into coding.
 My degree strongly emphasised the scentific method which gave me a good process to follow.
 I had statistics modules which helped me with viewing and analysing lots of data, and I also gained strong research skills.
 I find this particulary useful when searching for solutions online, I can sift out useful information and hone in on what I need quickly.

 ## Experience

+**Exceedra Software Limited** (November 2018 - March 2019) - London

+*Technical Consultant - SQL*

+Learnt how to use SQL including querying tables and using joins.
+Found and debugged errors on a trade promotion management application.
+Used problem-solving skills to identify locations of errors and implemented fixes with a focus on optimum performance.
+Some experience using TFS as source control and Octopus to deploy fixes to production.
+Left to pursue web development roles.

 **John Lewis Partnership** (April 2017 - June 2018) - London